 3 Colors: In comparison with the shift between two colors, a third color is added: "Color 2".
 This color replaces the gray tone found in the middle of the original monochrome gradient.
-The result is a gradient from Color 1 to Color 2 and from there, to Color 3.
+The result is a gradient from Color 1 to Color 2 to Color 3.